kegomimu/prometheus/README.md

 - Supports multiple users with a shared folder
 - Proper ACL implementation

+### Research papers

+The research papers below are used to maxmize security in this next-generation filesystem.

+- INVISILINE

 ## Roadmap and ETA

 A working build integrating all features initially planned is estimated to be released 2029.